UltraEngine/Documentation/CPP/WString_GetSize.md

 # WString::GetSize #
-This method returns the number of characters in the string.
+This method returns the number of characters in the wide string.

 ## Syntax ##
 - int **GetSize**()